eyebp/Test-Task-DS-Engineer/readme.md

 An example structure of a base class and child classes of an image classifier.

+IMPORTANT - please download random forest model from here https://drive.google.com/file/d/19b2CMzigVKQXkzBfPB88-S8wlzV851Vm/view?usp=sharing and put it into `3-oop/` because it was too large to fit on github directly. or just use zipped version.

 To test: `use_oop.ipynb`
 To inspect: `oop.py`
 Models trained in: `mnist-train.ipynb`